-- salaries and employee-related expenses, including stock-based compensation and benefits for personnel in research and product development functions; - costs associated with conducting our preclinical, development and regulatory activities, including fees paid to third-party professional consultants, service providers and our scientific, therapeutic and clinical advisory board; - costs to acquire, develop and manufacture preclinical study and clinical trial materials; - costs incurred under clinical trial agreements with clinical research organizations (CROs) and investigative sites; - costs for laboratory supplies; and - allocated facilities, depreciation and other allocable expenses.
+- salaries and employee-related expenses, including stock-based compensation and benefits for personnel in research and product development functions: - costs associated with conducting our preclinical, development and regulatory activities, including fees paid to third-party professional consultants, service providers and our scientific, therapeutic and clinical advisory board; - costs to acquire, develop and manufacture preclinical study and clinical trial materials; - costs incurred under clinical trial agreements with clinical research organizations (CROs) and investigative sites; - costs for laboratory supplies; and - allocated facilities, depreciation and other allocable expenses.

 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-We expect that the levels of our research and development expenses will increase in the current year and will consist primarily of costs related to our ATYR1923 Phase 1b/2a clinical trial in patients with pulmonary sarcoidosis, our ATYR1923 Phase 2 clinical trial in COVID-19 patients with severe respiratory complications, and research, and other potential therapeutics based on tRNA synthetase biology and NRP2 biology.
+We expect that the levels of our research and development expenses will increase in the current year and will consist primarily of costs related to our ATYR1923 Phase 1b/2a clinical trial in patients with pulmonary sarcoidosis, our ATYR1923 Phase 2 clinical trial in COVID-19 patients with severe respiratory complications, and other potential therapeutics based on tRNA synthetase biology and NRP2 biology.

 We cannot determine with certainty the timing of initiation, the duration or the completion costs of current or future preclinical studies and clinical trials of our product candidates.
-In particular, as a result of the COVID-19 pandemic, many clinical trial sites in our ongoing Phase 1b/2a clinical trial in patients with pulmonary sarcoidosis have temporarily suspended dosing of previously-enrolled patients and/or enrollment of new patients.
-As a result, we anticipate that the availability of top-line results from the clinical trial will be delayed.
+In particular, as a result of the COVID-19 pandemic, many clinical trial sites in our ongoing Phase 1b/2a clinical trial in patients with pulmonary sarcoidosis temporarily suspended dosing of previously-enrolled patients and/or enrollment of new patients.
+While the majority of such sites are now continuing enrollment and trial activities, the availability of top-line results from the clinical trial is delayed.
 This delay may also cause certain research and development expenses related to the trial to be incurred in future quarters, and ultimately, the incurrence of such expenses related to the clinical trial could shift materially.
-In addition, neither the duration of or expenses related to our Phase 2 clinical trial in COVID-19 patients with severe respiratory complications can be determined with certainty at this time.